 Why You Need a Workers’ Compensation Attorney in Atlanta

 Some workers’ compensation claims are straightforward.
 Consider the following: a worker falls on the job and suffers a cut, for which they seek stitches.
 They take the rest of the day off, as well as the following day, but return to work the third day.
 They immediately notify their employer of the injury and medical treatment received, who then files a First Report of Injury.
 The workers’ compensation insurance carrier quickly reimburses the employee for the money they spent on stitches.
 The claim is settled.

 But other workers’ compensation claims are just the opposite.
 An employer may deny an employee coverage, an employer may be released back to work before they are ready, or there may be a dispute over whether or not an employee caused their injuries due to reckless or wanton conduct.
 When this is this case, and a workers’ compensation claim is more complex, it is within an employee’s best interests to hire a workers’ comp lawyer.

 A workers’ compensation attorney will ensure that all paperwork and necessary forms are filed within a timely manner.
 They will also help you to gather evidence, appeal a denied decision, and recover your full benefit amount.
 The best part about having a workers’ comp attorney is that you have someone who will advocate for you and who doesn’t charge a fortune; Georgia law limits the amount of money a workers’ compensation attorney can receive to 25 percent of the worker’s income benefits.

 Atlanta Workers’ Compensation Attorneys Serving You

-At the Bader Law Firm, LLC, our experienced Atlanta workers’ compensation attorneys are just a phone call away.
+At Bader Scott Injury Lawyers, our experienced Atlanta workers’ compensation attorneys are just a phone call away.
 If you are looking for an advocate who will get to work on your case immediately, who will put your needs first, and who will not give up until your case is settled, contact our law firm as soon as possible.
 You can reach us by phone or by using our online contact form.